NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

  <a href="../../img/create_model/refrig_1_large.png" target="_blank">
 <img src="../../img/create_model/refrig_1.png" alt="Resized JPEG graphic" title="Click to view" border="2" width="775" height="" hspace="10" /></a>

-*Above: Adding refrigeration systems to your model under the HVAC tab.
+*Above: Add refrigeration systems to your model under the HVAC tab.
 Click image to view a larger version.*

 This zoomed in view provides the layout view of one refrigeration rack.
 You may add cases by dragging them on to the “Drag and Drop Cases” drop zone.